MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 If this policy is disabled, the BitLocker Setup Wizard asks the user to select the encryption type before turning on BitLocker.

 >[!Note]
 >This policy is ignored when you are shrinking or expanding a volume and the BitLocker driver uses the current encryption method.
 >For example, when a drive that is using Used Space Only encryption is expanded, the new free space is not wiped as it would be for a drive that is using Full encryption.
-The user could wipe the free space on a Used Space Only drive by using the following command: manage-bde -w.
+The user could wipe the free space on a Used Space Only drive by using the following command: `manage-bde -w`.
 If the volume is shrunk, no action is taken for the new free space.

 For more information about the tool to manage BitLocker, see [Manage-bde](/windows-server/administration/windows-commands/manage-bde).